dsmolyak/Muffins/README.md

 # Muffins
-Various procedural and algorithmic programs to help solve cases of the Muffin problem
+Various procedural and algorithmic programs to help solve cases of the Muffin problem.
+Thank you to Jacob Prinz for the procedure finding programs (in the procedure folder), and to Saadiq Shaik for the program using the GAPS method (gaps.py).

 ## Setup/Prerequisites
 1. Must be using Python 3 (If Python 3 is not default, replace each occurance below of `python` with `python3` or `python36`)